umrover/mrover-ros/src/esw/cameras/README.md

 The intended behavior is the following: An exception is caught on the Capture function.
 Then the program resumes as normal.

 Actual behavior: The program freezes (presumably on the Capture function).

 ---

+## Software Requirements

+- Can stream the feeds of up to four cameras at the same time.
+- Can stream up to a total of four IPs.
+- Can stream the feed of one device to multiple IPs.
+- Does not crash when camera is unplugged while not streaming.
+- Does not crash when camera is unplugged while streaming.
+- Properly changes cameras upon ChangeCameras service request.
+- Properly sends ChangeCameras service response.
+- Properly changes camera mission upon ChangeCameraMission service request.
+- Properly sends ChangeCameraMission service response.
+- Changing mission allows one to modify IPs and resolutions.
+- Can configure IPs used per mission.
+- Can configure resolutions used per mission.
+- Does not switch cameras when mission is switched.

+---